 You must also submit an artist’s bio with your entry.
 Background information on your piece, your personal art history, awards won, etc., will help to facilitate sales of your entry, should it be accepted into the show.

 If your artwork is NOT accepted, you will be notified by phone on Monday August 1st 2016.
 Non-accepted work must be picked up by Tuesday August 4th before 4pm.

 All work must be for sale.
 The artist will receive 50% of the selling price of any work sold.

-All selected entries for the contest will be displayed in the Old Jail Gallery, Old Lahaina Courthouse during the month of September.
+All selected entries for the contest will be displayed in the Old Jail Gallery, Old Lahaina Courthouse during the months of September and August.

 A reception for all participating artists will be on July 12th from 6 to 8 pm at the Lahaina Arts Society’s Old Lahaina Jail Gallery.
 The winners will be announced and prizes will be awarded.

 Complete and sign Artist Agreement & Entry Form.
 Attach entry card to each piece.
 Include $25 for each entry.
 Make checks payable to “LahainaTown Action Committee.”